bouzou1972/FileConverterBox/replit.md

 #### Image & Color Tools (New Category)
 - **Image to Base64 Converter**: Convert images to Base64 encoded strings for embedding in HTML, CSS, or applications
 - **Color Converter**: Convert colors between HEX, RGB, and HSL formats with visual color picker and sliders

+#### Smart Add-On Tools (New)
+- **Whitespace & Indentation Tool**: Clean up messy text formatting by normalizing whitespace, fixing indentation, and removing unwanted spaces
+- **CSV/TSV Viewer**: View and sort CSV/TSV files in a tabular grid with filtering and column hiding features
+- **Text Encryptor/Decryptor**: Securely encrypt and decrypt text using AES-256 encryption with client-side processing
+- **Color Palette Generator**: Extract beautiful color palettes from images with hex, RGB, and HSL values

 #### Content Generation
 - **Lorem Ipsum Generator**: Placeholder text generation with HTML options